viablue/ferment/_posts/2018-01-28-i-ching-deck-cardinal-reading.md

 date: 2018-01-29
 ---

-The I-Ching deck provides many easy methods to consult the oracle.
-For this method of reading, four cards are drawn and the relationships between them may reveal hidden wisdom.
+The I-Ching deck provides many ways to consult the oracle not possible with traditional reading.
+For this method of reading, four cards are used.
+The relationships between them may reveal hidden wisdom.

 Steps for the cardinal reading method: